ascinto/guano/OahuBird/docs/workflow.md

 ## molecular work
 > Alissa Scinto will update this extraction history...

+Samples were from the Ph.D. dissertation work of J.T.
+Foster, collected 2002-2004.
+Methods:
+"Mist-netting of birds occurred annually in March and July.
+At each site, 16 or 17 nets were opened from sunrise to sunset over 3 days, totaling 400 net hours per banding period.
+Nets were 10-12 m long and the lowest pocket was positioned at ground level.
+I collected diet samples through stomach flushing or feces deposited in clean bird bags.
+Stomach flushing with warm water, administered by a syringe pumped into the stomach via catheter tubing, elicited regurgitation or defecation of stomach contents.
+The amount of water necessary ranged from 3 to 8 ml, depending on the size of the bird.
+I identified fragments and whole specimens of invertebrates to order and made higher level identifications when possible.
+Most invertebrates were highly fragmented, so numerical tallies of items were based on the minimum possible number of parts required to construct an individual.
+To aid in identification, fragments were compared to intact specimens from a reference collection generated from branch clipping of major canopy trees in each forest-type (J. Foster, unpublished data).
+I consulted taxonomic specialists when necessary (see Acknowledgments)."
+J.T.
+2005.
+Exotic bird invasion into forests of Hawaii: demography, competition, and seed dispersal.
+Doctoral Dissertation.
+University of Illinois at Urbana-Champaign.
+Chapter 4.

+Samples were stored at room temperature in 4 ml ethanol in glass vials from 2005 until 2015, when this project began.

+Samples are from four bird species:
+[JAWE] Japanese White-eye
+[JABW] Japanese Bush-Warbler (Cettia diphone)
+[RBLE] Red-billed Leiothrix (Leiothrix lutea)
+[MACR] Maui Alauahio/Maui Creeper (Paroreomyza montana)

+MATERIALS & METHODS

+Sample Preparation and DNA Extraction
+	Ethanol was pipetted out of vials without disturbing the sample and the vials were set under a fume hood for 12 to 36 hr for complete evaporation of ethanol.
+The MO BIO Powersoil DNA Isolation Kit (now known as the Qiagen DNeasy Powersoil HTP 96 Kit) was used for DNA extraction and purification for both single tube and 96-wellplate procedures

+Dry Out Samples
+1. Pipette out ethanol without disturbing sample.
+2. Air dry in fume hood overnight.

+MO BIO Powersoil DNA Isolation Kit – DNA Purification
+1. Transfer sample to PowerBead Tubes.
+2. Gently vortex to mix.
+3. Add 60 μL of Solution C1 to bead tubes.
+4. Vortex for 20 minutes.
+5. Centrifuge for 1 minute at 10,000 x g.
+6. Transfer supernatant (up to 500 ul) to clean 2 mL Collection Tube.
+7. Add 250 μL of Solution C2 and vortex for 5 seconds.
+8. Incubate at 4°C (fridge) for 5 minutes.
+9. Centrifuge tubes for 1 minute at 10,000 x g.
+10. Avoiding the pellet, transfer supernatant (up to 600 ul) into clean 2 mL Collection Tube.
+11. Add 200 μL of Solution C3 and vortex for 5 seconds.
+12. Incubate at 4°C for 5 minutes.
+13. Centrifuge for 1 minute at 10,000 x g.
+14. Avoiding the pellet, transfer supernatant (up to 750 ul) into clean 2 mL Collection Tube.
+15. Add 1100 μL of Solution C4 and vortex for 10 seconds.
+16. Load 625 μL onto Spin Filter and centrifuge for 1 minute at 10,000 x g.
+Discard flow-through.
+Load another 625 μL and centrifuge again.
+Repeat one more time.
+17. Add 500 μL of Solution C5 and centrifuge for 30 seconds at 10,000 x g.
+Discard flow-through.
+18. Centrifuge again to remove any excess solution.
+19. Place spin column into a clean 1.5 mL/2 mL Collection Tube.
+20. Add 100 μL of Solution 6 (elution buffer) directly to spin filter.
+Don’t pierce filter.
+21. Incubate samples at 37°C for 5 minutes.
+22. Centrifuge for 30 seconds at 10,000 x g.
+Discard spin filter.

+Minor modifications of this protocol:
+Single tube extractions: Before loading a sample, the solution in the Powerbead tube was removed.
+The sample was loaded into the tube now just containing the Powerbeads, and incubated at -80°C for 45 min.
+The tubes were vortexed for 1 minute.
+The solution was re-added to the tubes and vortexed for 1 min.
+96-wellplate extractions: To prevent “flying” of sample material during transfer from vial into wellplate, some samples were slightly wetted with up to 600 μl of phosphate buffer saline.
+Single-use inoculating loops were used to transfer the sample contents.
+Blank extractions were included in each plate to measure cross-contamination.
+The initial vortex of sample and C1 solution was extended from 10 min to 20 min for both protocols.
+In the final elution step, 100 μl of C6 was used instead of 200 μl.
+Extracted samples were stored at -20°C until processing.

+There were a total of 5 plates, 436 samples, in this experiment.
+Three plates underwent PCR in the 2016 and two in 2017.

+All PCR assays were completed using a 96-wellplate protocol.
+Samples that were extracted using the single tube extraction protocol were transferred to 96-wellplates at 25 μl aliquots.
+For the samples that were extracted using the 96-wellplate, the NTCs were arranged in a diagonal line from A1 to H8.
+The plates with the samples from the single-tube protocol contained 1-5 NTCs in row H.
+ PCR amplifications were performed in 25 μl reactions containing 13 μl of Thermo Fischer Scientific SuperMix (22 mM Tris-HCl (pH 8.4), 55 mM KCl, 1.65 mM Magnesium Chloride, 220 μM dGTP, 220 μM dATP, 220 μM dTTP, 220 μM dCTP, 22 U/ml recombinant Taq DNA Polymerase, and stabilizers), 1 μl of the forward primer, 1 μl of the reverse primer, and 10 μl of template DNA.
+Thermal cycling conditions were as follows: 95°C for 5 min then 40 cycles (95°C for 15 s/primer annealing at 52°C for 30 s/72°C for 30 s) followed by 72°C for 7 min.
+Negative and positive control reactions were employed each set of assays.
+PCR products were quantified using the Quant-iTTM PicoGreenTM dsDNA Assay kit, using 1 μl PCR product in 99 μl buffer solution.
+Two libraries were constructed to pool amplified and tagged DNA.
+The amount of each sample pooled was determined by the concentration of DNA to even the amount of DNA sequenced across samples.
+The libraries were concentrated using a vacuum centrifuge to approximately 100 ml.
+The two libraries were quantified using Qubit fluorometric quantification and TapeStation.

 - include any information regarding the experimental design in which collections were performed (ie. what areas were the fecal samples collected, when were they collected, by whom were they collected, etc.)
 - include description of how samples were collected; what media they were stored in (ex. ethanol, air, RNAlater, etc.); whether they were frozen; how they were shipped
 - include specific kit and protocols used to extract DNA (ex.
 MoBio?
 Qiagen? list any deviations from manufacturer protocol)